 COASTSWEEP is part of an annual event to raise awareness and clean beaches from Boston to Bimini.
 The International Coastal Cleanup organized by Ocean Conservancy in Washington, DC, brings hundreds of thousands of volunteers to beaches, lakes, and streams worldwide to remove marine debris—trash, fishing line, and any other human-made items—and collect data on the specific types of debris being found to help identify and address the behaviors that cause the debris.

 Curious about what volunteers find at a typical cleanup?
 Usually, more than half of the debris comes from land-based sources when litter is blown or washed directly into the ocean or into rivers, streams, and storm drains that run to the sea.
 Only about 10 percent of the marine debris comes from ocean-based activities, such as boating and fishing.
 But it all adds up to an end result of thousands of tons of trash littering the world's oceans and beaches.
-This list of the top 10 items found along the Massachusetts coast in 2012 shows the typical types of debris commonly collected during COASTSWEEP.
+This list of the top 10 items found along the Massachusetts coast in 2016 (the latest data available) shows the typical types of debris commonly collected during COASTSWEEP.

 Dedicated COASTSWEEP Volunteers